contentful/field-editors/packages/location/README.md

 # @contentful/field-editor-location

-This package contains a React `LocationEditor` component.
+This package contains a React `LocationEditor` component and an extension that is used as a default for the `Location` field type in the Contentful web application.

 ## Commands